Yocoboué

 Yocoboué (also spelled Yokoboué) is a town in southern Ivory Coast.
 It is a sub-prefecture of Guitry Department in Lôh-Djiboua Region, Gôh-Djiboua District.
 It is located in the southeastern corner of Gôh-Djiboua District near the border with Lagunes District.

 In 2014, the population of the sub-prefecture of Yocoboué was 22,760.

 Villages

-The 14 villages of the sub-prefecture of Yocoboué and their population in 2014 are:
+The 14 villages of the Yocoboué sub-prefecture and their population in 2014 are: